 Showing items related by title, author, creator and subject.

-Avis No. 12 Du 23 November 1998: Les Aspects Ethiqes De La Recherche Impliquant l'Utilisation d'Embryons Humains Dans Le Contexte Du 5e Programme-Cadre De Recherche Advice No. 12 of 23 November 1998: Aspects of Research Involving the Use Of Human Embryos in the Context of the 5th Programme -- Research Framework Unknown author (European Union: Groupe Europeen d'Ethique des Sciences et des Nouvelles Technologies, 2000-06)
+Avis No. 12 Du 23 November 1998: Les Aspects Ethiqes De La Recherche Impliquant l'Utilisation d'Embryons Humains Dans Le Contexte Du 5e Programme-Cadre De Recherche Advice No. 12 of 23 November 1998: Aspects of Research Involving the Use Of Human Embryos in the Context of the 5th Programme -- Research Framework Unknown creator (European Union: Groupe Europeen d'Ethique des Sciences et des Nouvelles Technologies, 2000-06)